ruzeen/cpanel-github-repo-sync/README.md

 6. **Generate SSH Keys**:

-   - On your computer (not Cpanel), open a terminal and run the following command to generate SSH keys:
+   - On your local machine, open a terminal and run the following command to generate SSH keys:

    ```bash
    ssh-keygen -t ed25519 -f github-actions-deploy -C "github-actions-deploy-to-cpanel" -N ""